philippmarcus/dsnd-sparkify/README.md

 Before the machine learning model can be selected and trained, the right performance measure for the Sparkify problem needs to be defined:

 - Precision: `TP / (TP + FP)` - describes the percentage, when a reported cancelling user really was a cancelling user.
-- Recall: `TP / (TP + FN)` - describes the percentage of cancelling users that were correctly detected.
+- Recall: `TP / (TP + FN)` - describes the percentage of cancelling users that were correctly detected by the model.
 - F1: Harmonic mean between Precision and Recall.
 Favors such models that have a balanced ratio of Precision and Recall.

 In this project, the output of the classificator will be used to offer discounts to users in order to avoid their cancellation.
 The right tradeoff between precision and recall decides between loosing revenue by granting unnecessary discounts or loosing revenue by not properly care for users that might cancel soon.